caitlinw29/word-guess-game/README.md

 * To play, click the start button and choose letters.
 Each round is timed.
 Win by guessing the word before time runs out.

+* The buttons on the screen do not currently work, play only by using keyboard.
+Letter buttons are a feature to add in the future.

 * See page: [Word Guessing Game](https://caitlinw29.github.io/word-guess-game/)

 ## Instructions